How do the Institute's qualifications compare with other qualifications?

 Are the Institute's qualifications recognised nationally and globally?

-IOE&IT is a recognised awarding organisation, regulated by Ofqual, and all IOE&IT qualifications are recognised nationally and globally.
+IOE&IT is a recognised awarding organisation, with the Level 3 and Level 4 qualifications regulated by Ofqual, and all IOE&IT qualifications recognised nationally and globally.

 Will the Institute consider previous learning and work experience?